New law could close Mississippi's sole abortion clinic

 * North Korean leader's estranged half brother killed on Monday

-TUPELO, Miss., June 27 Mississippi could become the only U.S. state without an abortion clinic if its lone facility is unable to comply with a law taking effect on Sunday that requires doctors who perform the procedure to have admitting privileges at a local hospital.
+TUPELO, Mississippi Mississippi could become the only U.S. state without an abortion clinic if its lone facility is unable to comply with a law taking effect on Sunday that requires doctors who perform the procedure to have admitting privileges at a local hospital.

 Some anti-abortion lawmakers are openly saying they hope the new measure will end abortions in Mississippi.
 The state's sole clinic has struggled to obtain the necessary privileges for its physicians at any of the half dozen hospitals within a 30-minute drive, the clinic's spokeswoman said.